MARC REGRETS TO ANNOUNCE THE CANCELLATION OF THE 2023 HUMDINGER TRAIL RACES

 - pre-race & post-race coffee from Bason Coffee Roasting

-- post-race hot food by the PB&J Bar
+- post-race hot food by the Old Forge Brewing Company

 - professional race management by the Montour Area Recreation Commission